-The sales of the shares of subsidiaries were completed on March 31, 2024, and that of an associate is expected to take place during the fiscal year ending December 31, 2024.
+The sales of the shares of subsidiaries were completed on March 31, 2024, and that of an associate was completed on June 25, 2024, to PT Garudafood Putra Putri Jaya Tbk.

 In the alcoholic beverages segment, the assets and liabilities classified as held for sale are due to the signing of an exclusive agreement for the transfer of shares of subsidiaries and associates which manufacture and sale cognac.
-The agreement for this transfer was signed on February 26, 2024.
 The transfer was completed on April 30, 2024.
-The base transfer price was approximately USD 1.20 billion (including related to finished goods), equivalent to approximately ¥ 174 billion (calculated at 1 US dollar = 145 yen), and the amount of the gain or loss on the transfer is under the calculation.